FuzzySecurity/Fermion/README.md

 ![Help](Images/Fermion-2.png)

-Fermion can connect to a Frida server to debug remote applications using the device dropdown.
+Fermion can connect to a Frida server to debug remote applications using the device context menu.
+In many cases such as with `USB` debugging or when attaching to mobile applications through emulators like `genymotion` Fermion will automatically pick up the server as available.
+However, it is also possible to specify a remote server using an `IP` and `Port` combination.

 ![Server](Images/Fermion-3.png)